Franchise Financing 101: How to Fund Your Business

 Applying for a Franchise Business Loan

-Traditional loans are always an option to obtain financing for your franchise.
-It is most common for new franchisees to get loans from commercial banks or credit unions.
-Since you’re interested in starting a franchise and not a new business, it will be much easier for you to obtain financing.
-Franchises come equipped with an established brand name and proven business model, which makes banks feel more assured in the investment and willing to front you the money you need.
+Traditional loans can provide financing for a franchise.
+It is common for new franchisees to obtain loans from commercial banks or credit unions.
+Since starting a franchise involves an established brand name and proven business model, it may be easier to secure financing compared to starting a new business.
+Banks might feel more confident in the investment and therefore more willing to provide the necessary funds.

-The most common loan for new franchisors is the 7(a) loan the SBA offers.
-The difference between an SBA loan and a traditional loan is that SBA loans are partially guaranteed by the government.
-In addition, SBA loans are typically for a higher amount, with lower interest rates and a longer repayment period.
-But SBA loans are still akin to commercial banks and credit unions.
-To access SBA loans as a new franchise, you’ll need to apply through their lenders.
+The 7(a)-loan offered by the SBA is the most common type of loan for new franchisors.
+Unlike traditional loans, SBA loans are partially guaranteed by the government.
+Additionally, SBA loans typically offer higher amounts, lower interest rates, and longer repayment periods.
+However, SBA loans are still similar to those provided by commercial banks and credit unions.
+To obtain an SBA loan as a new franchise, applicants must apply through approved lenders.

 Qualifying for Franchise Financing